 I would never ever regretted my impromptu decision to get short getaway to Tanjung Puting National Park (TPNP), Central Kalimantan.
 It’s a perfect place to be surrounded by nature.

 From the beginning, I have been excited as it was my first step in Kalimantan ever.
-I went by myself and joined with three others who fortunately were nice and friendly people.
+I went by myself and joined with three other people.
 We soon became friends.
 I am happy my first one is in Tanjung Puting because it is one of natural wonders of the world.
 Three days is not enough.